 Professional development is delivered to all teaching and support staff and differentiated for the different groups based on the topic/objective(s).
-The general topics for professional development are aligned to network and school-based strategic goals in the realms of
+The general topics for professional development are aligned to network and school-based strategic goals in the realms of:

-- Data-driven instruction,
+- Data-driven instruction

-- Planning,
+- Planning

-- Observation and feedback,
+- Observation and feedback

-- Student culture,
+- Student culture

-- Staff culture, and
+- Staff culture

 - Leadership team development and management

 Specific objectives for professional development are determined based on multiple sources of data (including interim assessments, standardized tests, observations, and teacher feedback and requests).
-Facilitators include network leadership, school principals, school-based leadership (grade-level and department leads), and outside consultants who have proven results.
+Facilitators include network leadership, school principals, school-based leadership (grade-level and department leads), and outside consultants who have demonstrated results.

-Professional-development objectives are directly aligned with the most important needs of the school at the time of the workshop.
-The agendas, based on Leverage Leadership's Living the Learning framework, include activities which are tightly planned and relevant to core objectives.
+Professional development objectives are directly aligned with the most important needs of the school at the time of the workshop.
+The agendas, based on Leverage Leadership's "Living the Learning" framework, include activities that are tightly planned and relevant to core objectives.
 Facilitators are expected to script high-quality discussion questions and provide time for sharing, framing, and application.

 ReGeneration releases students early every Friday and holds sacred that time for principal-led professional development.
-This time is not a weekly "faculty meeting."
-This time is used to strengthen both culture and instruction with hands-on training that sticks.
+This time is not a weekly "faculty meeting," but is used to strengthen both culture and instruction with hands-on training that sticks.
 School-based Friday professional development rotates on the following cycle:

-- Lesson-plan internalization - Advisory phone calls (time added to address teacher-sustainability feedback) - Data analysis and action planning - Teacher work time (time added to address teacher sustainability feedback) - Teach Like a Champion taxonomy refreshers, as needed
+- Curriculum unit and lesson intellectual preparation - Advisory phone calls (time added to address teacher-sustainability feedback) - Data analysis and action-planning - Teacher work time (time added to address teacher sustainability feedback) - Teach Like a Champion taxonomy refreshers, as needed

-One professional-development Friday per month is devoted to coaching teachers around internalizing the curriculum because intellectual prep and lesson delivery make the curriculum come off the page to truly engage students in meaningful, rigorous academics.
+One professional-development Friday per month is devoted to coaching teachers on internalizing the curriculum because intellectual preparation and lesson delivery make the curriculum come off the page to truly engage students in meaningful, rigorous academics.